enjik/image-resizer/README.md

 # Image Resizer Service

-> A service to retrieve and resize raw images from the file system.
-Compatible with jpg, png, or gif images.
+> A service to retrieve and resize raw images (jpg, png, or gif) from the file system.
+Utilizes the libraries jimp and gifsicle.

 ## Table of Contents